AffiliateWP/affiliatewp-show-affiliate-coupons/readme.txt

 New [affiliate_coupons] shortcode to show the affiliate's coupons on any page

 == Changelog ==

+= 1.0.3 =
+* Fix: An issue with the tab's content not loading correctly due to recent changes made in AffiliateWP v1.8.1

 = v1.0.2 =
 * New: New [affiliate_coupons] shortcode to show the affiliate's coupons on any page